Robert D. Sack: Early life and education

 He first clerked for Judge Arthur Stephen Lane of the United States District Court for the District of New Jersey.
 In 1964, he joined Patterson, Belknap & Webb, eventually becoming a partner of the firm.
-During 1974, he served as Associate Special Counsel and Senior Associate Special Counsel for the House Judiciary Committee's impeachment inquiry into President Richard Nixon.
+During 1974, he was Associate Special Counsel and Senior Associate Special Counsel for the House Judiciary Committee's impeachment inquiry into President Richard Nixon.
 Following his government service, Sack returned to Patterson Belknap.
-In 1986, he joined the law firm of Gibson, Dunn & Crutcher as a partner.
-Throughout his career in private practice, Sack specialized in press law and represented numerous United States and foreign-based media companies.
+In 1986, he joined the law firm of Gibson, Dunn & Crutcher as a partner until his appointment as a circuit judge.
+Throughout his 33-year career in private practice, Sack specialized in press law and represented numerous United States and foreign-based media companies.

 Federal judicial service

 Sack was nominated by President Bill Clinton on November 6, 1997, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Roger J. Miner.
-He was confirmed by the United States Senate on June 15, 1998, and received commission on June 16, 1998.
+He was confirmed by the United States Senate on June 15, 1998, and received his commission on June 16, 1998.
 He assumed senior status on August 6, 2009.
+While a judge, he authored over 300 opinions and dozens of concurrences and dissents.